-Several fish species were captured, but no single species was captured consistently across all the sampled waterbodies.
+A variety of fish species were captured, but no single species was captured consistently across all the sampled waterbodies.
 Of the fish captured and retained as samples, all were considered target species as they met the study criteria of resident predators within appropriate size specifications that represent fish commonly captured and consumed by anglers (see QAPP).
 A total of 19 samples were collected from the five waterbodies.

 Sample results are shown in Table 2.
 Powder Arm of Brownlee Reservoir had the most species sampled with composites from four target species submitted.
 Three waterbodies, Balm Creek Reservoir, Bully Creek Reservoir, and Phillips Reservoir, had only one species sampled.
-An adequate number of individuals useable for fish advisory level evaluation was collected for a minimum of one species at each of the four waterbodies.
+An adequate number of individuals useable for fish advisory level evaluation were collected for at leasta minimum of one species at each of the four of the waterbodies.
 At Bully Creek Reservoir, only two channel catfish were captured.
-These two fish were analyzed as individuals (not composited) because only two fish would be an inadequate composite and they would be more valuable for screening level analysis for this reservoir as individual samples.
+These two fish were analyzed as individuals (not composited) as only two fish would be an inadequate composite and they would be more valuable for screening level analysis for this reservoir as individual samples.